Vespasian: The emperor who saved Rome

 The glory for this victory went to Vespasian and it helped to solidify his position as emperor.

-The capture of Jerusalem also brought an influx of cash and slaves into Rome, which Vespasian used to build his construction projects like the Colosseum.
+The capture of Jerusalem also brought an influx of cash and slaves into Rome, which Vespasian used to build a range of public works projects, including repairing roads, constructing new public buildings, and restoring the Capitol.

 Due to his popularity, Vespasian was able to rule effectively for ten years.
 The one criticism that ancient authors make of Vespasian is that he did not like to spend money.